 Asking for advice shouldn’t be avoided because the longer you wait, the more probable it is that your debts will increase.
 It can be stressful to consider Chapter 13 or Chapter 7 bankruptcy, but for certain individuals and families, it may be the best course of action.

-Call the team at the Law Office of Michael D. O’Brien & Associates, P.C. immediately for a free consultation about all types of bankruptcy and how to file for bankruptcy in Oregon.
+Call the team at the Law Office of Michael D. O’Brien & Associates, P.C. immediately for a free case evaluation about all types of bankruptcy and how to file for bankruptcy in Oregon.

 Our Oregon Attorneys are here to help!